-G2 Minimum Maximum

-G2 Number of credits per term a student can take for the

-stated full-time tuition 3 5
+G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 units (3 courses) 20 units (5 courses)

 G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., V
+G3 Do tuition and fees vary by year of study (e.g., v

 sophomore, junior, senior)? ^

-G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program?
+G4 Yes No Do tuition and fees vary by undergraduate instructional program?
 X G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-CDS-G Page 16
+CDS-G Page 17